 The BBO 2020 took place between 31st January - 7th February 2020.
 The competition consists of two, 45-minute multiple choice online tests.
 These are taken in schools under staff-supervised exam conditions at any time convenient during the competition dates.

 The BBO also provides a means of selecting a team to represent the UK at the International Biology Olympiad (see below).

 The BBO is organised by the UK Biology Competitions committee and administered by the Royal Society of Biology.

-Top scoring students are rewarded with publicly recognised certificates and medals, and will be offered the opportunity to attend an awards ceremony at IET: London, Savoy Place.
+Top scoring students are rewarded with publicly recognised certificates, and will be offered the opportunity to attend an awards ceremony.

 Every student who takes part in the competition is eligible to receive free BioNet membership for one year.

 The British Biology Olympiad 2020 is now closed for registrations.

 The competition is open to post-16 students studying at school or college worldwide.